 As with many elite units, Commando training emphasizes psychological and physical toughness, namely the ability to keep going despite hardships.
 Only about 20 percent of trainees pass the selection course.
 Once again, as with many elite training courses, the Commandos are kept unsure of what they will be required to do next.

-This is intended to develop their ability to adjust to unforeseen circumstances in combat quickly.
+This is intended to develop their ability to adjust quickly to unforeseen circumstances in combat.
 Among the primary missions of the Commandos today are long-range surveillance and intelligence gathering, though they are also trained for direct-action missions and counterinsurgency.
 Commandos wear red berets.

 Rapid Reaction Brigade